vaibhavjain-in/s3fs/README.txt

 This will configure your site to store *uploaded* files in S3.
 Files which your site creates automatically (such as aggregated CSS) will still be stored in the public filesystem, because Drupal is hard-coded to use public:// for such files.
-A future version of S3 File System *may* add support for storing these files in S3, but it's currently uncertain whether Drupal is designed in a way that will make this possible.
+A future version of S3 File System will add support for storing these files in S3, as well, but there is currently no ETA for this feature.

 ==================